-Carey Thornton teaches classes and workshops in Seattle Tilth’s Adult Education Program on topics including organic gardening, composting, food preservation and permaculture.
-You can often find her at the learning garden at Bradner Gardens Park and answering questions on the Garden Hotline.
+Carey Thornton teaches classes and workshops as part of Tilth Alliance’s Community Education team on topics including organic gardening, composting, food preservation and permaculture.
+You can often find her at the learning garden at Seattle’s Bradner Gardens Park and prepping new and exciting classes.
 Carey grew up in a family where incredible amounts of food were central to every gathering and developed a strong love for growing, cooking and sharing food with others.
-Before coming to work at Seattle Tilth in 2008, she taught gardening and nutrition in elementary schools and cooked in restaurants around Seattle.
+Before coming to work at Tilth Alliance, she taught gardening and nutrition in elementary schools and cooked in restaurants around Seattle.
 Currently, the most exciting things to her are wild and perennial food plants, vegetable fermentation and watching actinomycetes grow in compost piles.
-Her motto is “Better living through microbes!”

 Scents and flavors of herbs and edible flowers delight us in our gardens and kitchens, but did you know that many of these herbs were traditionally grown and added to meals to keep our families healthy and vibrant?
 Sage tea with honey is brilliant for kicking a sore throat.
 Chewing fennel seeds after a meal can help your tummy deal with an overly large or rich meal.
 Learn more common remedies you can make from your kitchen garden.